 Many industrial facilities believe they have standard operating procedures in place for their wastewater plant, but if those procedures are not recorded in a formalized PCMP where they can be readily accessed by anyone who needs them, the facility is at risk.

 Having consistent testing and audit schedules that are well understood and easy to follow are vital to ensuring a reliable production process.
 That is especially true if a facility is already having issues with hiring, training and retaining staff as the loss of one person with institutionalized knowledge can be detrimental to wastewater operations.
+An effective PCMP includes acceptable ranges for field readings and laboratory results.
+When the results are outside the range, the program includes clear steps for the operator to take to mitigate the process upset.

 Another common mistake facilities make is failing to properly report or address exceedances, which puts their facility at risk of facing surcharges, fines and possibly a shutdown.
 A good PCMP will help prevent exceedances, but also ensure consistent reporting if or when they do encounter exceedance challenges.